Date Updated: 09/20/2025

 Overview

 The main categories of pancreatic cysts can be divided into two groups, nonneoplastic or neoplastic cysts.
-Each group includes many different subtypes of cysts, such as pseudocysts, serous cystadenomas and mucinous cystic neoplasms.
+Each group includes many different subtypes of cysts.
 Most aren't cancerous, and many don't cause symptoms.
 But some pancreatic cysts can be or can become cancerous.

-Your doctor might take a sample of the pancreatic cyst fluid to determine if cancer cells are present.
-Or your doctor might recommend monitoring a cyst over time for changes that indicate cancer.
+A sample of pancreatic cyst fluid may be taken to find out if cancer cells are present.
+Sometimes, a healthcare professional might recommend monitoring a cyst over time to watch for changes that could be cancerous.

 Symptoms

-You may not have symptoms from pancreatic cysts, which are often found when imaging tests of the abdomen are done for another reason.
+Many people have no symptoms from pancreatic cysts.
+They are often found when imaging tests of the abdomen are done for another reason.

-When signs or symptoms of pancreatic cysts do occur, they typically include:
+When symptoms of pancreatic cysts do happen, they typically include:

-• Persistent abdominal pain, which may radiate to your back
+• Ongoing belly pain, which may radiate to the back.

-• Feeling full soon after you start eating
+• Feeling full soon after starting to eat.

 When to see a doctor

 Rarely, cysts can become infected.
-See a doctor if you have a fever and persistent abdominal pain.
+See a healthcare professional if you have a fever and belly pain that won't go away.

 A ruptured pancreatic cyst can be a medical emergency, but fortunately is rare.
-A ruptured cyst can also cause infection of the abdominal cavity (peritonitis).
+A ruptured cyst also can cause infection of the abdominal cavity, called peritonitis.

 Causes